-12. EARNINGS (LOSS) PER SHARE
+11. EARNINGS (LOSS) PER SHARE

-Basic earnings (loss) per share is computed based on net income (loss) attributable to eXp shareholders divided by the basic weighted-average shares outstanding during the period.
+Basic earnings (loss) per share is computed based on net income (loss) attributable to eXp shareholders divided by the basic weightedaverage shares outstanding during the period.
 Dilutive earnings per share is computed consistently with the basic computation while giving effect to all dilutive potential common shares and common share equivalents that were outstanding during the period.
 The Company uses the treasury stock method to reflect the potential dilutive effect of unvested stock awards and unexercised options.
-The

-Company uses the if-converted method to reflect the potential dilutive effect of a \$1.0 million payment obligation relating to the November 2018 acquisition of Virbela, LLC, that may be paid in cash or common stock in November 2021.
+The Company uses the if-converted method to reflect the potential dilutive effect of a \$1.0 million payment obligation relating to the November 2018 acquisition of Virbela, LLC, that was paid in November 2021.